-The sequencing will identify specific mutations, or changes, that are causing the Veterans' lung cancers to grow, allowing them to benefit from drugs that are targeted to those mutations, and to take part in clinical trials of new drugs targeted toward their specific mutations.
+The sequencing identifies specific mutations that cause lung cancer to grow.
+Physicians can then treat Veterans with specific drugs that are targeted to their mutations.
+Veterans can also take part in clinical trials designed to test new drugs targeted toward their specific cancer mutations.

-Development of the nicotine patch—In 1984, VA Research made a major contribution toward helping Veterans and others quit smoking through the development of the nicotine transdermal patch.
-The patch was developed by Drs.
-Jed Rose, Daniel Rose, and Murray Jarvik, The patch transfers nicotine into the bloodstream to reduce cravings for the substance.
+Development of the nicotine patch—In 1984, VA research developed the nicotine transdermal patch, helping Veterans and others to quit smoking.
+The patch was developed by Dr. Jed Rose, Dr. Daniel Rose, and Dr. Murray Jarvik.
+The patch transfers nicotine into the bloodstream to reduce cravings for the substance.

-Successful counseling method—In 2016, a team led by researchers from the VA New York Harbor Healthcare System and the New York University School of Medicine found that specialized counseling delivered by telephone may be more effective than state quit lines to help smokers in mental health care to kick the habit.
+Successful counseling method—In 2016, a team led by researchers from the VA New York Harbor Healthcare System and the New York University School of Medicine found that specialized counseling delivered by telephone may be more effective than smoking cessation quit-line counseling to help smokers with mental health issues to kick the habit.

-The team found that the specialized counseling yielded a quit rate of 26 percent at six months, versus 18 percent for the state quit lines.
+The team found that the specialized counseling yielded a quit rate of 26% at six months, versus 18% for the state quit lines.

-Varenicline and buproprion do not appear to increase neuropsychiatric risk—Varenicline (sold as Chantix) and buproprion (sold as Wellbutrin and Zyban) are prescription medications used to treat nicotine addiction.
+Varenicline and bupropion do not appear to increase neuropsychiatric risk—Varenicline (sold as Chantix) and bupropion (sold as Wellbutrin and Zyban) are prescription medications used to treat nicotine addiction.

-Participants in the study were more than 8,000 adults aged 18-75 who smoked more than 10 cigarettes a day and were motivated to stop smoking.
+More than 8,000 adults aged 18 to 75, who smoked more than 10 cigarettes a day and were motivated to stop smoking, participated in the study.
 About half (4,116) had a history of a past or current stable psychiatric condition.
-For 9 to 12 weeks, some received varenicline, some buproprion, some a nicotine patch, and others a placebo.
+For 9 to 12 weeks, some participants received varenicline, some bupropion, some a nicotine patch, and others a placebo.

 While there were more adverse events reported in the group that previously had psychiatric disorders, there was no significant increase in the incidence of such events in the groups receiving any of the four kinds of treatment.